nwisbeta/nhswales-frontend/docs/contributing/browser-support.md

 # Assistive technology support

-We test the NHS.UK frontend with the following assistive technology:
+We test the NHS.Wales frontend with the following assistive technology:

 | Software                 | Type               | Browser                             |
 |--------------------------|--------------------|-------------------------------------|